ikurotime/Svelte-Twilio-chat/README.md

 <h2>🍰 Contribution Guidelines:</h2>

-This is a learning project example of a chat app usign Twilio services and Supabase as BaaS.
-The code may contain errors or require optimization.
+Disclaimer,this is a learning project example of a chat app usign Twilio services and Supabase as BaaS.
+The code may contain bugs and it requires optimization.
 To contribute create a new branch from 'main' make your changes and make a Pull Request.